swoole/awesome-swoole/README.md

     - Third-party components (an incomplete list)
         - [96qbhy/hyperf-auth](https://github.com/qbhy/hyperf-auth) - An authentication component for Hyperf.
 It supports JWT and session-based authentications.
 You can also create your own authentication drivers if needed.
         - [reasno/fastmongo](https://github.com/Reasno/fastmongo) - A coroutine-based MongoDB client for Hyperf.
+        - [leocavalcante/hyperf-doctrine](https://github.com/leocavalcante/hyperf-doctrine) - This project provides an integration for the Doctrine ORM and the Hyperf framework.
 - [Nano](https://github.com/hyperf/nano) - A Hyperf-based coroutine microframework.
 - [imi](https://github.com/imiphp/imi) - A Swoole-based framework, with built-in support for HTTP/1, HTTP/2, WebSocket, TCP, UDP, and MQTT. :globe_with_meridians:
 - Laminas/Mezzio/Zend Framework